-Labor markets in the Western Balkan countries—comprising Albania, Bosnia and Herzegovina, Kosovo, FYR Macedonia, Montenegro and Serbia—are characterized by low employment rates and high unemployment by European standards.
+Labor markets in the Western Balkan countries—comprising Albania, Bosnia and Herzegovina, Kosovo, Montenegro, North Macedonia and Serbia—are characterized by low employment rates and high unemployment by European standards.

 As elsewhere in Europe, almost the entire region is facing an ageing and shrinking population due to low birth rates and high emigration.

 As comparators, the report uses four countries that joined the EU at different times over the last 25 years, namely Austria (1995), Hungary (2004), Bulgaria (2007), and Croatia (2013).
 The analysis uses labor force survey data provided by the Statistical Offices of the individual Western Balkan countries and by Eurostat for the EU comparator countries.

 - Despite stronger economic growth in 2018 than in 2017, the Western Balkan countries’ labor markets improved at a slower pace in 2018 compared with a year earlier.

 - During this period, Western Balkan countries created 68,000 new jobs and employment rose a modest 1.1 percent, ranging from a decline of 4.5 percent in Kosovo to an increase of 3.3 percent in Montenegro.
 More than half of the employment increase in 2018 was due to an increase in female employment.